oRaqzz/stockifier/README.md

 Enable 2FA on your Google account, then go to: https://myaccount.google.com/apppasswords
-Generate an app password for "Mail" → copy it into .env. paste it to -> EMAIL_PASSWORD.
+Generate an app password for "Mail" → paste it to
+EMAIL_PASSWORD.

 ## Run locally

-uvicorn main:app --reload
+uvicorn main:app --reload now
 Visit: http://127.0.0.1:8000

 ## Deploy to Render (24/7)